 Once the pet is anesthetized, we will thoroughly examine the mouth, noting the alignment of the teeth and the extent of tartar accumulation both above and below the gumline.
 If periodontal disease is severe, it may not be possible to save badly affected teeth, which may need to be extracted.
 Next, tooth scaling will be performed using both traditional hand scalers and ultrasonic cleaning equipment to remove all traces of tartar, both above and below the gum line.
 The tartar below the gum line causes the most significant gum recession and it is extremely important that it is removed thoroughly.
 After scaling, the teeth are polished to remove microscopic scratches in order to help prevent subsequent plaque build-up.
 Special applications such as fluoride, antibiotic preparations and cleaning compounds may be indicated to decrease tooth sensitivity, strengthen enamel, treat bacterial infection and reduce future plaque accumulation.

-The procedures that may require will be discussed with you before dental cleaning.
-Since it can be difficult to predict the extent of dental disease in advance of the procedure, it is imperative that is able to reach you during the procedure to discuss any additional treatment that may be necessary.
+The procedures that may be required will be discussed with you before dental cleaning.
+Since it can be difficult to predict the extent of dental disease in advance of the procedure, it is imperative that the doctor is able to reach you during the procedure, to discuss any additional treatment that may be necessary.

 Why can't I just remove the tartar and plaque with a dental scaler?